Pencil Points – Negotiating Design Services for your Project

 • Some Clients may also request that more detailed construction documents be prepared for bidding to several local Contractors in the hopes of profiting from a competitive bid climate versus negotiating the cost of the project with just one builder.

 Many factors can affect the value of design services that must be clarified prior to either party agreeing to a $$$ number that adequately addresses the true scope of the project.
 Some design professionals and their clients suggest the best way to start a project is to hire the Architect at an hourly rate where the client and Architect work together to develop a well defined design program that reduces the number of variables to a minimum, then establish a Fixed Fee or Not-to-Exceed Fee for the remainder of the Project.
+During construction, capturing attention at the construction site with durable and eye-catching construction banners showcase your project milestones with bold graphics and clear messaging.

 Leave a Comment